philptr/ColorPick.js/README.md

 **Custom palette label**

 Default is "Default palette:" (with colon).
-If provided `paletteLabel` will overwrite the paletter label.
+If provided `paletteLabel` will overwrite the palette label.

 ```javascript
 $(".picker").colorPick({ 'paletteLabel': 'Custom label' });